Hands-on Science

 Presented at the following times:

-Appropriate for: Elementary school age, Middle school age, High school age, Over 21 years only
+Appropriate for: Kindergarten and Pre-K, Elementary school age, Middle school age, High school age, 18 years and above

-Fenner Nature Center's Aquatic Adventures program teaches students about wetland ecology through hands-on exploration of aquatic animal and plant life.
-Aided with collection and identification tools, students can explore the world of aquatic macro-invertebrates developing in different life stages within the environment, investigate adaptations that help wetland plants survive in these unique conditions, and come face-to-face with some cold-blooded residents that call wetland ecosystems home.
+The Aquatic Adventures program at Fenner Nature Center teaches students about wetland ecology through hands-on exploration of aquatic flora and fauna.
+Equipped with collection and identification tools, students delve into the world of aquatic macro-invertebrates at various life stages, study adaptations enabling wetland plants to thrive, and encounter cold-blooded inhabitants residing in wetland ecosystems.

 -